01mf02/jq-lang-spec/icfp-intro.md

 whether certain behaviour of a jq interpreter is accidental or intended.

 We have created denotational semantics (@sec:semantics) for the jq language.
+For jq users, this provides a succinct and unambiguous reference of the language.
-We describe only jq filters with dedicated syntax, as their behaviour is relatively consistent among jq interpreters and stable over time.
+We cover only the core of jq, i.e. jq filters with dedicated syntax, as their behaviour is relatively consistent among jq interpreters and stable over time.
 We do not describe the various named filters for